 Through Missouri American Water Company’s Economic Development Rider, geared toward industrial and commercial development in Missouri, eligible customers will receive discounts of 30 percent, 24%, 20 percent, 15 percent, and 10 percent off their pre-tax bills during their first, second, third, fourth, and fifth contract years, respectively, if applicable conditions are met.

 Pre-Treatment Plant in City’s Manufacturing Area

-The South Side Industrial Pre-Treatment Plant servs the industrial park, providing a distinct advantage in St. Joseph toward meeting manufacturers’ needs.
+The South Side Industrial Pre-Treatment Plant serves the industrial park, providing a distinct advantage in St. Joseph toward meeting manufacturers’ needs.

-Natural gas utilities are provided by Missouri Gas Energy (MGE), which serves 460,000 customers in central and western Missouri.
-MGE receives natural gas through long-term contracts with major interstate pipeline companies such as William Natural Gas Company and Panhandle Eastern Pipeline Company.
-Through innovative purchase of gas on the spot market, MGE is able to ensure a dependable and economical supply.
+Natural gas utilities are provided by Spire.
+Through innovative purchase of gas on the spot market, Spire is able to ensure a dependable and economical supply.
 Rates are about 20 percent below the national average.
 An economic development rate is available that can save new businesses up to 50 percent of the commodity rate.The data contained in this website is for information purposes.
 Although steps have been taken to guard its accuracy and up-to-date nature, the St. Joseph Chamber of Commerce assumes no legal responsibility for the informational content contained herein.